Fiestas Patrias in Peru: Independence Day, History and Traditions

 Typical dishes include Ceviche, Anticuchos, Lomo Saltado, Ají de Gallina, and Pollo a la Brasa.

 Drinks are also part of it.
 The Pisco Sour is a national classic.
-Chicha Morada is a non-alcoholic alternative with a strong Peruvian feel.
+Chicha Morada is an alcohol-free alternative with a strong Peruvian feel.

 Cuisine plays a central role because it makes national identity directly tangible.
 History can be dry.
 A plate of Lomo Saltado rarely is.